 "Account status" refers to the existence of warnings on an account and whether that account has been suspended, temporarily or permanently (refer to the ToS FAQ).

-The abuse team may issue warnings when it determines that a violation of the ToS was minor or unintentional.
+The Policy & Abuse team may issue warnings when it determines that a violation of the ToS was minor or unintentional.
 More serious, intentional, or repeated violations of the ToS will trigger suspensions.
 A suspension will generally be for a defined period of time, such as a month.
-The abuse team may also permanently suspend users when it determines that such action is justified.
-Permanent suspensions for violations other than spam or threatening the technical integrity of the site require a majority vote of the abuse team.
-The abuse team's discretion will be informed by the nature of the violation and the response of the user, including the user's decision to voluntarily remove the content that violates the ToS.
+The team may also permanently suspend users when it determines that such action is justified.
+Permanent suspensions for violations other than spam, violation of the Archive's Age Policy by Age-Barred Individuals, or threatening the technical integrity of the site require a majority vote of the team.
+The team's discretion will be informed by the nature of the violation and the response of the user, including the user's decision to voluntarily remove, modify or edit the Content that violates the ToS.

-A user whose account has been permanently suspended may not rejoin under another identity.
+A user whose account has been permanently suspended for reasons other than age may not rejoin under another identity.

-Where possible, we encourage users to try mediating disputes before contacting Abuse.
+Where possible, we encourage users to try mediating disputes before contacting Policy & Abuse.
 We provide tools for registered users to control Content that is uploaded in their own spaces.
 For example, users are able to delete comments on their own stories.
-If you are unable to resolve the problem on your own, you can file a complaint with the volunteer abuse team.
+If you are unable to resolve the problem on your own, you can file a complaint with the Policy & Abuse team.

-In some cases, objectionable content may have already been deleted before the abuse team acts.
-We appreciate good faith attempts to resolve disputes, and in most such cases will close the abuse complaint with no further action.
+In some cases, objectionable Content may have already been deleted before the Policy & Abuse team acts.
+We appreciate good faith attempts to resolve disputes, and in most such cases will close the complaint with no further action.
 However, we reserve the right to consider individual circumstances, including whether the poster has engaged in a pattern of such conduct.
-In such cases, if we verify that the original content violated the ToS, we may still decide to warn or suspend the original poster.
+In such cases, if we verify that the original Content violated the ToS, we may still decide to warn or suspend the original poster.

 Penalties apply to users, not to screen names/pseudonyms.
-Penalties are not retroactive: a suspended user's nonobjectionable content will not be automatically removed.
-Suspended users retain the right to delete or orphan their fanworks by contacting Archive adminstrators.
+Penalties are not retroactive: a suspended user's nonobjectionable Content will not be automatically removed unless the user is an Age-Barred Individual.
+Suspended users retain the right to delete or Orphan their fanworks by contacting Archive administrators.

 B. Spam and commercial promotion